Behavioral Review

 The AVA-shaped response keeps the evidence legible.
 It separates direct findings from common claims, names the populations where the evidence is stronger, marks where form and dosage guidance are less settled, and shows what would change the answer.

-Retrieve should preserve the qualities that affect how the evidence can be used: study population, source type, strength of findings, limits, uncertainty, and distance between the evidence and the claim.
+Retrieve establishes what the synthesis can stand on.
+The system should preserve more than relevant snippets or citations.
+It needs the qualities that determine how the material can be used: study population, source type, strength of findings, uncertainty, and the distance between the evidence and the claim.
+If those qualities don’t come forward, generation will tend to smooth them away.

-Generate should lead with what the evidence supports, identify who it applies to, and keep common recommendations separate from established findings.
+Generate turns the evidence into an answer without erasing its shape.
+The response should lead with the supported claim, identify who it applies to, and keep common recommendations separate from established findings.
+It can still be readable and useful, but it shouldn’t make the field sound more settled than it is.

 Does your system feel off?

-Human-Grade Behavioral Review is an interaction-layer review category for the part of AI products users actually experience: the exchange itself.
+Human-Grade Behavioral Review is an interaction-layer review category for the part of AI products users experience: the exchange itself.

 Many AI failures don’t belong to just one team.
-The model may be capable, the interface reasonable, the policy safe, and the retrieval decent, while the interaction still feels vague, overlong, hard to trust, or unfinished.
+The model may be capable, the interface reasonable, the policy safe, and the retrieval decent, while the interaction still feels vague, excessive, unfinished, or hard to trust.
 Human-Grade review gives teams a defined way to inspect that behavior directly before they spend more time changing the wrong part of the system.

 A review also gives the team language for what it’s already seeing.
 It names behaviors that may be recognizable in practice but hard to describe clearly across the product, giving the team a common object to discuss.
-One advantage is meetings can move from competing interpretations about what feels off toward clearer decisions about what deserves attention next.
+That helps meetings move from competing interpretations of what feels off toward clearer decisions about what deserves attention next.

-The first read can stay narrow or expand depending on what the material shows and what the team needs to decide.
+The first review can stay narrow or expand depending on what the material shows and what the team needs to decide.

-Human-Grade Report — scoped
+Human-Grade Report — scoped to fit

 Advisory Engagement — starts at $20K

-To ask about fit, scope, NDA, invoicing, or the right review option: [email protected]
+To ask about fit, scope, NDA, invoicing, or the right review option:

 All materials and communication are treated as confidential.
 NDAs are welcome and can be handled before or after purchase.